dotnet/runtime/src/libraries/System.Composition.AttributedModel/src/PACKAGE.md

 <!-- A description of the package and where one can find more documentation -->

-`System.Composition.AttributedModel` is part of the Managed Extensibility Framework (MEF) 2.0, a composition library for .NET that enables dependency injection through attributes.
+`System.Composition.AttributedModel` is part of the Managed Extensibility Framework (MEF) 2.0, a composition library for .NET that enables dependency injection through attributes or conventions.

 This package provides the foundational attributes that allow you to declare parts for composition, such as imports, exports, and metadata.
 It is used to mark classes, properties, methods, and constructors for MEF's discovery and composition process.